SCHOOL CONSULTING & EVALUATION

-Linden Global Learning Support Services understands the unique opportunities as well as challenges facing children and schools working in diverse cultural contexts today.
-Our mission is to support international schools and families living abroad with exceptional educational resources.
+We understand the unique opportunities as well as challenges facing children and schools working in diverse cultural contexts today.
+Our mission is to support international schools and families living abroad, with exceptional educational resources.
 Our consultants are trained in empirical school evaluation, school management, and organizational development.

 We take a strengths-oriented approach to all problems, building on existing expertise and assets when helping a school tackle its challenges.

-We listen closely to parents and students and their valuable perspectives.
+We listen closely to the valuable perspectives of parents and students.

 We use the lens of social justice and human rights to guide much of our work and build consensus in school communities as they grow and learn.

 Culture and Language

 In international schools, not only do students come from around the globe, but teachers stem from various types of training systems and cultures, as well.
 Therefore, it is essential to take linguistic, cultural, and pedagogical differences into account when looking at school practices and structures.
 Our expertise in international education helps us to understand the special circumstances related to supporting different types of learners and teachers in multicultural settings.
 When working with an international school, we always try to offer communication in the language of the host country, in addition to English, whenever possible.